Homepage

 {% include 'product' for cars %}

-This will iterate over the collection and render the partial for each item.
-Each iteration will have the product variable populated with the current item.
+This renders the partial for each item.
+Each iteration has the product variable populated with the current item.

 Private variables and exporting them

-In platformOS, when you define a variable in a partial, it is not visible by default in a page that is including that partial.
+When you define a variable in a partial, it is not visible in the page that included it (variables flow from top to bottom, not bottom to top).

-To use a variable that has been defined inside a partial, outside of it, you need to use the export tag and context.exports.
+To use a variable defined inside a partial from outside, use the export tag and context.exports.

 app/views/partials/export.liquid